Using SGU wells#

 Note

 The example below assumes we are interested in modeled minor resources (i.e. shallow or fast responding groundwater systems).
-To use this in production, the user should make sure to now the modeling workflow and the associated uncertainties related to SGUs modeled groundwater levels.
+For real-world applications, users should familiarize themselves with SGU’s modeling methodology and the associated uncertainties of the modeled groundwater levels.

 with SGUClient() as client: